-We bought our house just over four years ago and, with the bulk of the interior complete, we have finally got around to working on the garden.
+We bought our house just over four years ago and, with the bulk of the interior complete, we finally got around to working on the garden.
 As ever with this house, it’s not a straightforward job and there’s a lot to remove before we can start putting what we want into the garden.

 This is the garden four days after we bought the property:

-This year, however, the realisation hit us that we don’t actually have the budget for such a project (highlighted by the cost of the 40cm high retaining wall that was part of last year’s patio project) and we would have to scale back our ambitions.
+However, the realisation hit us that we don’t actually have the budget for such a project (highlighted by the cost of building the 40cm high retaining wall that was part of last year’s patio project) and we would have to scale back our ambitions.
 Fiona and I hatched a new plan: we would replace the existing, rotten, boundary fences, rather than build walls, and put in a timber building.
 The overall layout would stay the same, but the look would be traditional rather than modern and feel less permanent.
 More importantly, we (i.e. me) would be able to do much of the work.

-Many more schemas and sketches ensued over the first couple of months of 2017, finally, a new vision for the garden emerged: a wooden workshop and a summerhouse with parking behind the two of them.
+Many more schemas and sketches ensued over the first couple of months of 2017 and a new vision for the garden emerged: a wooden workshop and a summerhouse with parking behind the two of them.
 We researched garden buildings (there’s now a huge market for them), settling on log cabins from a local supplier.
 We were then ready to move on to phase two – clearing the crap from the back of the garden.

-With the crap out of the way, we needed to replace the rotten collapsed fence panels and secure the rear of the house.
+With the rubbish out of the way, we needed to replace the rotten, collapsed fence panels and secure the rear of the house.
 We were happy to replace the existing fence with a like-for-like style, but we would use better quality material.
 I ordered posts, panels, gravel boards and trellises and they duly turned up in time for the Easter break – all 3.5 tonnes of them.
 The delivery driver was familiar, she had delivered the last consignment of fencing material, a small order we used to add two more bays on the eastern side of the garden (to hide the neighbours’ garage).
-This consignment, however, was a different proposition; more than eighty pieces – the concrete items each weighing between 61 and 95 kilos.
+This consignment, however, was a different proposition; more than eighty items – the pieces of concrete each weighing between 61 and 95 kilos.
 Thankfully, we could park the delivery truck in the ten-foot way, so we only had to carry the items a relatively short distance.
 Nevertheless, the work took nearly two hours and knackered both of us, the final items to unload being the 95Kg the corner posts, which practically finished us off.
 I’d also ordered more oak sleepers for the terracing, two garden gates, postcrete and some 100mm x 100mm treated timber, these arrived around the same time.

 Thanks to the way college closure days work this year, I only had to take one day of annual leave to give me eleven contiguous days off for the Easter holiday, I thought this would enable me to complete the fencing.
-There were 17 bays to replace and I’d already cleared a fair bit of the old fence, so I thought I had plenty of time in which to get the garden fenced-in and secure.
+There were 17 bays to replace and I’d already cleared a fair bit of the old fence, so I thought I had plenty of time to get the garden fenced-in and secure.
 This proved to be a serious underestimation.
 I already knew about the concrete down the side of the garden – random bits of material of varying quality and thickness, which had been laid down over the years in an attempt keep the old fences propped up.
-It didn’t look like it would be difficult and I had my Titan breaker drill to get through the tough bits (it had made short work of the old concrete garden path when I’d removed part of it last year).
+It didn’t look like it would be difficult and I had my 16KG Titan breaker drill to get through the tough bits (it had made short work of the old concrete garden path when I’d removed part of it last year).
 It turned out that these crumbly bits of concrete were laid over a much tougher 30cm-thick concrete base and this concrete extend all the way around the back of the plot.
 To make matters even more difficult, the existing concrete fence posts, which I’d cut off at their bases, were pretty much exactly where the new fence posts were to be placed.
 I had to drill out all of them.
 Each post hole took two to three hours of noisy, backbreaking (access was difficult to most of them) work.
 It took four weeks, rather than the two I’d scheduled to complete the fencing, meanwhile the pile of rubble in the garden grew steadily larger.

 We’d invited my mate Phil over to stay, to help with the next phase – groundworks for the bases of the buildings.
 It may sound an imposition to invite friends to stay and then hand them tools to undertake some hard physical labour, but, in addition to being a car nut, Phil, enjoys swinging a sledgehammer and burning things and I knew, with his help we could move this stage on quickly.